1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Lymphocytic Duodenitis?

-Lymphocytic duodenitis is an inflammatory condition in which too many lymphocytes (a type of white blood cell) collect in the lining of the duodenum, causing mild swelling and irritation.
+Lymphocytic duodenitis is an inflammatory disorder, which occurs due to excess of the lymphocytes (a kind of white blood cell) in the lining of the duodenum leading to slight swelling and irritation.

 How is Lymphocytic Duodenitis diagnosed?